Robotic-Systems-Labs/RoboticSystemsLabs/docs/EGR-455-Labs/455_Lab_01-HelloController/egr455_Lab_01.md

 <details open markdown="block">
 <summary>To Hide Details</summary>

-Similar to an Industrial Controller Unit, your mock Robotic Syste's Controller has a Processor which is our class is the PSoC 5LP which is within the Orange center box of <strong>Figure 9.</strong>  To protect our processor, the whole Dev board is supported by header to help prevent the kit's programmer part from snapping/breaking off from the PSoC 5LP part. <strong>Figure 10</strong> shows those two sections and a pin overview of the PSoC 5LP.
+Similar to an Industrial Controller Unit, your mock Robotic System's Controller has a Processor which is the PSoC 5LP, which is within the Orange center box of <strong>Figure 9.</strong>  To protect our processor, the whole Dev board is supported by header to help prevent the kit's programmer section from snapping/breaking off from the PSoC 5LP section. <strong>Figure 10</strong> shows those two sections and a pin overview of the PSoC 5LP.

 {: .warning-title}
 > Warning!